Home Maintenance For First Time Home Buyers And Homeowners

 - Work gloves

-- Smoke detectors, carbon monoxide detectors, radon detectors, and fire extinguishers are lifesaving items that should be present at all sections of the home
+Smoke detectors, carbon monoxide detectors, radon detectors, and fire extinguishers are lifesaving items that should be present in all sections of the home.

 Rewards Of Home Ownership Versus Being A Renter

-Is the cost of home maintenance for first time home buyers worth being a homeowner?
-10 out 10 homeowners will tell you that the cost of home maintenance for first time home buyers is a very little price to pay in being a homeowner versus a renter .
+Is the cost of home maintenance for first-time home buyers worth being a homeowner?
+10 out of 10 homeowners will tell you that the cost of home maintenance for first-time home buyers is a very little price to pay in being a homeowner versus a renter.

 Here are the pros and cons of being a homeowner versus a renter.

-- Security of not being asked that your lease is up if you are a renter and for you to find a new place to move.
+- Security of not being asked lease is up if you are a renter and for you to find a new place to move

-- The ability to do what you want to your property without having to ask your landlord for permission like to be able to paint your home a certain color.
+- The ability to do what you want to property without having to ask the landlord for permission like to be able to paint home a certain color

-- Ability to have dogs and cats without asking your landlord for permission or having to come up with additional security deposit.
+- Ability to have dogs and cats without asking the landlord for permission

-- Having the ability to invite friends and family for extended stays or live with you without having to ask your landlord for permission and/or having to cough up additional security deposits.
+- Having the ability to invite friends and family for extended stays or live with you without having to ask the landlord for permission and/or having to cough up additional security deposits

-If you are currently renting and see if you can qualify for a home loan and see how much your monthly mortgage payment will be as a homeowner versus what you are paying for rent currently, feel free to contact me at 262-716-8151.
-Text me for faster response or feel free to email me at firstname.lastname@example.org.
-I am available 7 days a week, evenings, weekends, and holidays.
+If you are currently renting and see if you can qualify for a home loan and see how much your monthly mortgage payment will be as a homeowner versus what you are paying for rent currently, feel free to contact us at Gustan Cho Associates at 262-716-8151.
+Text us for a faster response or feel free to email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.